-- (a) Waste generated from pre-treatment process and general refuse other than chemical waste and recyclables were disposed of at NENT Landfill by sub-contractors. - (b) Among waste generated from pre-treatment process, approximately 1.73 tonne of metals, 0.08 tonnes of papers/ cardboard packing and 0.00 tonne of plastics were sent to recyclers for recycling during the reporting period. - (c) Among general refuse, 0.00 kg of metals, 0.00 kg of papers/ cardboard packing and 0.00 kg of plastics were sent to recyclers for recycling during the reporting period. - (d) No chemical waste was disposed of at CWTC in June 2022. - (e) It was assumed that four 240-litre bins filled with 80% of general refuse were collected at each collection.
-The general refuse density was assumed to be around 0.15 kg/L.
+- (a) Waste generated from pre-treatment process and general refuse other than chemical waste and recyclables were disposed of at NENT landfill by sub-contractors. - (b) Among waste generated from pre-treatment process, 0.00 tonne of metals, 0.00 tonne of papers/ cardboard packing and 0.00 tonne of plastics were sent to recyclers for recycling during the reporting period. - (c) It was assumed that four 240-litre bins filled with 80% of general refuse were collected at each collection.
+The general refuse density was assumed to be around 0.15 kg/L. - (d) Among general refuse, 0.00 tonnes of metals, 0.00 tonnes of papers/ cardboard packing and 0 tonnes of plastics were sent to recyclers for recycling during the reporting period. - (e) It included 20 L of spent acid, 1,200 L of spent lube oil, 20 L of spent alkaline material.

-(1) Public fill and construction waste may only be generated during maintenance works when there are civil or structural works
+Public fill and construction waste may only be generated during maintenance works when there are civil or structural works.